-In the Join panel, you can join your current dataset with another dataset or recipe based upon information that is common to both datasets.
+In the Join panel of the Cloud Dataprep application, you can join your current dataset with another dataset or recipe based upon information that is common to both datasets.
 For example, you could join together two sets of regional sales data based upon the product identifiers that they both use to track sales.
 In the Search panel, enter

 join datasets or select from the toolbar.